mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `place-self:center` gets us the correct visual.
+- `place-self:center` gets us the correct visual we want.
 Each `layer-` centers itself within the one cell of the grid.
-The orange square doesn't move since its
+The orange square doesn't move since its essentially already centered in the 1 cell of the grid.
+The smaller green square does move towards the center and gives everything an even link

   <main id="grid-centering" class="place-self">
     <div class="layer-a"></div>